L4TTiCe/djangify/README.md

 # Djangify
 A Python script that converts HTML Files / Templates to Django compatible HTML Templates.
+Brought to you by : <a href="https://ohuru.tech/">Ohuru</a>

 ## Installation